California Poppy

 Spanish colonizers in the 1700s encountered vast hillsides painted orange with these blooms.
 They called the coastal areas tierra del fuego (land of fire) because the flowers created spectacular displays visible from their ships.
 Sailors used these golden fields as natural landmarks when navigating the California coastline.

-German botanist Adelbert von Chamisso gave the plant its official name during an 1816 Russian expedition, honoring his friend Johann Friedrich von Eschscholtz.
-By 1903, California adopted this native wildflower as its state flower, beating out the marigold and Matilija poppy in a schoolchildren’s vote.
+German botanist Adelbert von Chamisso formally named the plant during an 1816 Russian expedition, honoring his friend Johann Friedrich von Eschscholtz.
+Nearly a century later, California adopted this native wildflower as its state flower in 1903.
+It beat out the marigold and Matilija poppy in a schoolchildren’s vote.

 poppy, wildflower, california